Introducing adaptive community based biodiversity management in urban areas for improved connectivity and ecosystem health

 The urbanLIFEcircles project demonstrates a systematic approach for how to lead a biodiversity-oriented change in urban nature management.
 It brings together a consortium of lighthouse cities Tartu (EE), Aarhus (DK), and Riga (LV), with the aim of improving city-wide biodiversity management for restored connectivity and improved ecosystem health.

-Goals and Objectives
+Objectives

 Vision

 We envision a continuous interconnected wildlife habitat in each city that starts from peri-urban nature reserves and reaches throughout the cities, connected through green corridors and a network of high-nature value connectivity stepping stones.
-In this vision, urban citizens are seen as part of the urban ecosystem, participating in restoration activities and benefiting from ecosystem services offered by these urban LIFE circles.
+In this vision, urban citizens are seen as part of the urban ecosystem, participating in restoration activities and benefitting from ecosystem services offered by these urban LIFE circles.

-Ambitious Objectives
+Ambitious Goals

 We have set ambitious objectives to achieve this by: